polyphony-chat/polyproto-dot-org/docs/protocols/core.md

 :::warning

-The polyproto specification document is in an **alpha** phase.
+The polyproto specification document is in an **early beta** phase.
 Please report any inconsistencies, missing or duplicate information and other mistakes at [github.com/polyphony-chat/docs/issues](https://github.com/polyphony-chat/docs/issues).

 :::